6i-software/vba-monologger/src/under-the-hood/handler.md

 ---
 description: Learn about log handlers in VBA Monologger.
-Understand their role in directing log messages to specific outputs and managing the logging process with custom formatters and levels.
+Understand their role in directing log to specific outputs with custom formatters and levels.
 ---

 ## Concept